He Loves Me, He Loves Me Not: Can a Narcissist Truly Love?

 Empathy is the necessary ingredient for giving and feeling love.

 With Valentine’s Day approaching, love talk is everywhere.
 It is a time for many to celebrate the real love they have in their lives with relationships and family.
 But for those involved with narcissists, it can be one of those reminder days of what they don’t have.
-If this is you, here are some tips to help with Valentine’s Day.
+If this is you, here are some tips to help make Valentine’s Day a day to practice empathy and compassion:

 - Think of the people you dearly love and reach out to them.